 In each of these categories, you may still need to make additional design choices.
 Picking things like specific material in the case of wood or stone floors, or choosing colors, stains, finishes or patterns may still be necessary.

 Let’s take a look at the most popular choices and the pros and cons of each.

-Harwood flooring is made from one single piece of hardwood cut from a tree of your choice.
-Most commonly, you’ll find floors made from oak, cherry, or walnut, but there are several additional solid wood options to choose from.
+Hardwood flooring is made from one single piece of hardwood cut from a tree of your choice.
+Most commonly, you’ll find floors made from oak wood, cherry or walnut, but there are several additional solid wood options to choose from.

 Generally, planks are three-quarters of an inch thick, but width can vary.
-The standard width is between three and five inches, and most retailers will call this a “medium” or “standard” plank.
-Another popular style is wide planks which measure in at between five and ten inches and look beautiful in living spaces throughout the home.
+The standard width is between three and five inches, and most retailers will call this a ‘medium’ or ‘standard’ plank.
+Another popular style is wide planks which measure between five and ten inches and look beautiful in living spaces throughout the home.

 Hardwood floors come finished in one of two ways.

 Pre-finished wood will already have the finish applied before you install the planks.
 Unfinished hardwood will need to be sanded down and finished so that it is both shiny and moisture-resistant after installation.

 While all solid hardwood floors are hard, different species of wood will have different levels of hardness.
 Choosing a wood type that matches the amount of foot traffic that the room experiences is very important to ensure your floors don’t experience excessive wear and tear.

 The Janka hardness rating scale provides information on the most popular wood species which will help you to choose one that best matches what you need in a specific area of your home.